VUB-HYDR/REVUB/README.md

 # 2. Installation
 ---
 The model exists in two languages: a Python version (written for Python 3.9) and a MATLAB version (written for MATLAB R2017b).
 It is recommended to use the Python version, as the MATLAB version is no longer being supported by code updates.
-The files given in this GitHub folder contain code and data needed to run the same minimum working example for both languages.
+The files given in this GitHub folder contain code and data needed to run a minimum working example.

 # 3. Tool's structure
 ---